Gtexchus/Etterna-graph-tab/README.md

 2. Head to Main Menu -> Options -> Display Options -> Appearance Options -> Change theme to `Rebirth-graphtab`.

 ### Manual installation [REBIRTH ONLY]
-1. Download the Source Code zip, and extract the contents into `Etterna/Themes/[ThemeName]/BGAnimations/ScreenSelectMusic decorations/generalPages`, making sure to keep all files that were there previously.
+1. Download the Source Code zip, and extract the contents into the following directory, making sure to keep all files that were there previously:

+  `Etterna/Themes/[ThemeName]/BGAnimations/ScreenSelectMusic decorations/generalPages`

  The generalPages folder should look like this:

    <img width="646" height="317" alt="image" src="https://github.com/user-attachments/assets/3af29965-cfe8-4abd-bf63-345778b41407" />

-3. #### [ThemeName]/Scripts/10 ScuffManager.lua
+2. #### [ThemeName]/Scripts/10 ScuffManager.lua
-   * line 13: change `SCUFF.generaltabcount = 6` to `SCUFF.generaltabcount = 7`
+   * line 13: change `SCUFF.generaltabcount = 6` to the following:

+     `SCUFF.generaltabcount = 7`

-   * line 20: add `SCUFF.graphstabindex = 7`
+   * line 20: add the following line:

+     `SCUFF.graphstabindex = 7`

-4. #### [ThemeName]/BGAnimations/ScreenSelectMusic decorations/generalBox.lua
+3. #### [ThemeName]/BGAnimations/ScreenSelectMusic decorations/generalBox.lua
-   * line 41: add `"Graphs"` to the end of choiceNames (make sure to add a comma to the end of the previous line!)
+   * line 41: add the following line to the end of choiceNames (make sure to add a comma to the end of the previous line!):

+       `"Graphs"`

-   * line 237: add `actorLoader(SCUFF.graphstabindex, "generalPages/graphs.lua")` to the end of the "Container" ActorFrame (don't forget the comma on the end of the previous line)
+   * line 237: add the following line to the end of the "Container" ActorFrame (don't forget the comma on the end of the previous line):

+       `actorLoader(SCUFF.graphstabindex, "generalPages/graphs.lua")`

 ## Intensive graphs